-Responses are invited to a new consultation launched by the UK Jurisdiction Taskforce, chaired by the Chancellor of the High Court, The Rt.
+Responses are invited to a new consultation (external link, opens in a new tab) launched by the UK Jurisdiction Taskforce, chaired by the Chancellor of the High Court, The Rt.
 Hon.
 Sir Geoffrey Vos.

 The consultation is seeking input from stakeholders on the principal issues of perceived legal uncertainty about the status of cryptoassets and smart contracts under English private law.